bekk/bekk-christmas/post/elm/peaking-inside-lists.md

                  viewSomething first

             Nothing ->
-                 -- This shouldn't never happen
+                 -- This should never happen
                  text ""

     else if List.length > 1 then